🎁 10 free on your first order from €40 with code NEW 🎁

 Outdoor activities: Hiking and exploring

-Hydra is a hiker’s paradise.
-Its trails, which wind through hills and rocky landscapes, offer breathtaking views and unique discoveries.
-These walks allow visitors to immerse themselves in local history while admiring the island’s natural beauty.
+Hydra is undoubtedly a hiker’s paradise.
+Its well-marked trails wind through hills, valleys and rocky landscapes, offering breathtaking views at every turn.
+What’s more, these walks allow visitors to immerse themselves in local history, while taking full advantage of the island’s unspoilt natural beauty.

 Monastery of the Prophet Elijah